 Them: How so?

-A lot of female solo travellers just don’t get to ask these questions but also a receiving end of most peculiar things that people tell them.
-Here’s a humorous write-up by Abby of The Winged Fork for the most bizarre and weird things that people tell women when travelling.
+A lot of female solo travelers just don’t get to ask these questions but also a receiving end of most peculiar things that people tell them.
+Here’s a humorous write-up by Abby of The Winged Fork for the most bizarre and weird things that people tell women when traveling.